TZstatsADS/Fall2018-Project4-sec2-grp2/README.md

 + Error Correction: We implemented the word candidate score computing method by Michael L. Wick, Michael G. Ross and Erik G. Learned-Miller, *Context-Sensitive Error Correction: Using Topic Models to Improve OCR*.

 	+ Topic Model: in this project, we used the Latent Dirichlet Allocation by David Blei to generate the topic-document and topic-term probabilities.
 We split the data into test set and training set, and used the ground truth to train the topic model.
 The doc-topic matrix returns the probabilities of each of the 30 topics in each documents, and the term-topic matrix returns the probabilities of each word appearing under each of the 30 topics.
 	+ Confusion Characters: the probabilities of mistaking one character from another character is also used in calculating the score of word candidate.
 For example, i and j may have higher probability to be mistaken than other character pairs.
-Our confusion matrix included not only letter pairs but also character pairs and the dimension is 118*118.
+Our confusion matrix included not only alphabet pairs but also numeric&symbol pairs and the dimension is 118*118.
 	+ Candidate Score: Words that have the same length and no more then 2 different characters to a word to are the candidates of this word.
 The score of a candidate is the probability of this word in this document (doc-topic * topic-term), plus the summation of the probabilities of confusing character pairs.
-To avoid prob = 0, a bias is added.
+To avoid prob = 0, a small bias is added to probabilities calculated by topic model.

 + Performance Measurement
 	+ Step 1:find unique words in two texts separately.
 The unique words have to be intersected(only the ones that appear in both texts are used).